google-deepmind/torax/docs/running.rst

   | tlp: toggle --log_progress
   | tpp: toggle --plot_progress
   | tlo: toggle --log_output
+  | pr: plot previous run(s) or against reference if provided
   | q: quit

 * **cc** will load a new config file, which optionally can be the same config file previously loaded, including any changes that the user has implemented in the interim.
 If in the new config file, the only different config variables compared to the previous run are `dynamic` variables (see :ref:`dynamic_vs_static`), then the new simulation can be run without recompilation.
 Static config variables which will trigger recompilation include variables related to: